webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Use Cases:
     - Process-focused organizations.
     - Companies valuing documentation and stakeholder communication.
-- Methodologies and frameworks::Software Development Life Cycle (SDLC)
+- Methodologies and frameworks::_Software Development Life Cycle (SDLC)_
   - SDLC: Defines a standardized approach to software development, guiding the process from planning to deployment.
   - **Main Focus**: A customizable framework for building software effectively and efficiently.
   - Key features: